-Except for the intercompany funding arrangements described above, the above transactions were made in the ordinary course of business and substantially on the same terms as for comparable transactions with third party counterparties and within limits acceptable to the PRA.
+The above transactions were made in the ordinary course of business and substantially on the same terms as for comparable transactions with third party counterparties and within limits acceptable to the PRA.
 Such transactions do not involve more than the normal risk of collectability or present any unfavourable features.